 Discover the Big Bear Solar Observatory

-Big Bear's Solar Oberservatory is operated by the New Jersey Institute of Technology.
+Big Bear's Solar Observatory is operated by the New Jersey Institute of Technology.
 The telescopes on the premises are specially made for observing the Sun.
-Though on suspended due to the coronavirus epidemic, the Observatory does offer public tours of the grounds.
-Check their website for info on when tours resume.